MaterializeInc/terraform-provider-materialize/docs/developer/source-versioning-2024-08-30.md

 }
 ```

-The `CreateContext` function will use the new SQL syntax:
+The `CreateContext` function will use the new SQL syntax with the source specific configuration to create a table from the source:

 ```sql
 CREATE TABLE <database_name>.<schema_name>.<name> FROM SOURCE <source_name> (REFERENCE = <upstream name>) WITH (TEXT COLUMNS = (..), ..)